-And the same goes how how I act.
-To listen and ask open questions, it’s hard.
-Sharing your story, which you know by heart and can adapt like it’s play-dough to fit into anything, is easy.
+And the same goes for how I act.
+To listen and ask open-ended questions, it’s hard.
+Sharing your story, which you know by heart and can adapt like its play-dough to fit into anything, is easy.

-But you can probably guess what makes for a better experience.
+But you can probably guess what is more impactful.

 Join the newsletter to receive the latest updates in your inbox.